Rainier Foot and Ankle Associates logo

 • What conditions do podiatrists diagnose and treat?

 Podiatrists diagnose and treat a wide range of conditions affecting the feet, ankles, and lower legs, including bunions, plantar fasciitis, ingrown toenails, fractures, arthritis, and diabetic foot care.
-They specialize in addressing injuries and various issues related to the foot and ankle.
+Here at Rainier Foot and Ankle Associates, we specialize in addressing injuries and various issues related to the foot and ankle utilizing PRP treatments, laser therapy, and more.

 • When should I see a podiatrist?